Falanan/Private_Assistant/README.md

 ## Introduction

-In this project, I'm going to build a false vtuver.
-This project will use comments made during a live streaming as input to a language model, which gives a textual response.
-After that the replies will be feed into a TTS(Text-to-Speech) model, this TTS model can imitate someone's voice, just like a mocking bird.
-This modle can read the text.
-The next step is to mimic the changes in the shape of a human's mouth while speaking.
-It can also works as a private voice assistant too!
+In this project, I'm going to build a private assistant.
+This model contains 3 main components: Large language models, Text-to-Speech models, Wav-to-Lip models.

 ## Technologies